stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 For tests, we need to have a pattern for `edition` that lets us identify test copies of infrastructure, but we need to have a unique value for every test run.
 The test in the unit template includes code to set the value of `edition` to a random string with the prefix `tt`.
 You may decide to use a different format in the `edition` identifier for your tests.

 If you use the tfvar `edition` in resource names and generate `edition` identifiers in your test code then you can run tests and create multiple extra instances of infrastructure on the same account in parallel without conflicts.
-This is useful where only one person is developing the infrastructure, but even more important when teams of developers need to work on different aspects of the same project.
+This is useful where only one person is developing the infrastructure, but it becomes even more important when teams of developers need to work on different aspects of the same project.

 ### Managing Resource Names